Dan slept on his arms, so in the morning they were painful and numb. Faith was unsympathetic. “If you’re awake, it’s time to go.”

 “I know,” said Faith.
 “He’s my cricket dealer.
 Or, he was, until I saw that swastika tattoo.
 Now I don’t I want him around anymore, either.”
 She pulled Dan by the arm.
 “C’mon, Dainty.
 Get outta my house.”

 Dan lingered by the door.
-“Can I come back next week?
+“Can I come back another time?
 Beatrice and I didn’t finish our cricket together.”

 “You want cricket?”
 Faith took Leo’s bong and pressed it into his hands.
-“If Leo asks I’ll say someone smashed it after he left.
+“If Leo asks I’ll say someone smashed it.
 Take it and get out.”

 He donned rubber gloves to empty the bong into his sink and retched at the unleashed odor.
 He donned a surgical mask.
 The glass was almost opaque with crust.
 Looking into the top chamber, he saw the bong filtered smoke through five slotted glass fingers.
-No wonder Leo never bothered cleaning it.
+No wonder Leo never bothered cleaning the complicated interior.
 It was a Sisyphean task, a punishment.

 So Dan began.

 He filled the bong with tap-water and emptied it.
 This barely affected the congealed crust, so he tried a hundred more times, but that didn’t help.
 Before he resorted to acid and bleach he realized he should be careful with chemicals in the instrument he’d inhale from.
 Internet research suggested the proper solution was rock-salt and isopropyl alcohol.

 He put the bong in the sink and poured salt in its mouth, then opened one of his many bottles of isopropyl.
 He sniffed the alcohol through his surgical mask; it made his nose burn, which he hoped spoke to its pipe-cleaning power.